loda-lang/loda-programs/programs/oeis/list4.md

 * [A222716](http://oeis.org/A222716) ([L12 program](222/A222716.asm)): Numbers which are both the sum of n+1 consecutive triangular numbers and the sum of the n-1 immediately following triangular numbers.
 * [A222740](http://oeis.org/A222740) ([L31 program](222/A222740.asm)): Denominators of 1/16 - 1/(4 + 8*n)^2.
 * [A222822](http://oeis.org/A222822) ([L32 program](222/A222822.asm)): Number of idempotent 3X3 0..n matrices
+* [A222834](http://oeis.org/A222834) ([L24 program](222/A222834.asm)): Number of n X 4 0..3 arrays with no element equal to another at a city block distance of exactly two, and new values 0..3 introduced in row major order.
 * [A222939](http://oeis.org/A222939) ([L15 program](222/A222939.asm)): Number of n X 1 0..4 arrays with no element equal to another at a city block distance of exactly two, and new values 0..4 introduced in row major order.
 * [A222945](http://oeis.org/A222945) ([L06 program](222/A222945.asm)): Number of distinct sums i+j+k with |i|, |j|, |k|, |i*j*k| <= n.
 * [A222947](http://oeis.org/A222947) ([L21 program](222/A222947.asm)): Number of distinct sums i+j+k with |i|, |j|, |k|, |i*j*k| <= n and gcd(i,j,k) <= 1.